Content Siloing for E-commerce: Product + Content Integration Strategy

 • Internal link clicks (Google Analytics: Behavior Flow)

-• Time on page for silo content vs. average
+• Time on page for silo content versus site average

 Conversion Metrics